 Targeted Therapies

 Traditional treatments for autoimmune eye diseases often involve broad immunosuppression, which can have significant side effects.
-However, newer targeted therapies are being developed that specifically target the immune cells or molecules involved in the autoimmune response.
+Still, newer targeted therapies are being developed that specifically target the immune cells or molecules involved in the autoimmune response.
 Biologic drugs, such as TNF inhibitors and B-cell depleting agents, have shown promise in treating certain autoimmune eye conditions, offering improved efficacy and reduced side effects.

 Personalized Medicine